Xhevairi/fr/README.md

     - .../> py manage.py collectstatic
     - .../> py manage.py runserver

-Articles can posted, edited or dleted, if registerd users are part of staff.
-Superadmin can activate or not a user if she/he is staff member.
+Articles can posted, edited or deleted if registerd users are part of staff.
+Superadmin can activate a user if she/he is staff member.
+Username: admin
+Password: admin

     Try it and good luck!